-The pdf-instruction to be found here makes the self-construction of a CO2 traffic light with standard components from the Maker need possible.
+The pdf-instruction to be found here (in german) makes the self-construction of a CO2 traffic light with standard components from the Maker need possible.
 No soldering work is necessary.
 The result is a finished system with LCD display that can later be extended with IoT functions or other displays.
 The aim is to reduce fear of contact with the technology, explore MINT backgrounds and try out your own creative ideas.
 Those who are only interested in the pure CO2 measurement value are better off buying a ready-made CO2 traffic light from the wide range of products on the world market.

 Similar to the "mouth and nose covers" or the self-sewn "community masks", a self-produced product is not a medical device or a product of personal protective equipment in the sense of the legislation.